1878 Canadian federal election

 The 1878 Canadian federal election was held on September 17, 1878, to elect members of the House of Commons of the 4th Parliament of Canada.
 It resulted in the end of Prime Minister Alexander Mackenzie's Liberal government after only one term in office.
 Canada suffered an economic depression during Mackenzie's term, and his party was punished by voters for it.
 The Liberals' policy of free trade also hurt their support with the business establishment in Toronto and Montreal.

 Sir John A. Macdonald and his Conservative Party were returned to power after having been defeated four years before amidst scandals over the building of the Canadian Pacific Railway.

+Electoral System

+First past the post was used to elect in single-member ridings.
+The Halifax riding elected two MPs, using plurality block voting.

+Secret voting, with the paper "Australian ballot", was used in this election for the first time.